 and even returned to the Castillo de San Marcos fort in St Augustine…….

-I think Lee’s presence reminded me that it’s not only years that pass along the way – make time for those of your past.
-In Savannah we stopped and visited with a friend I hadn’t seen in 42 years, great visit – it helped.
+I think Lee’s presence reminded me that it’s not only years that pass along the way – so make time for those of your past.
+In Savannah we stopped and visited with a friend I hadn’t seen in 42 years, great visit – seeing ole buddies helps…

 Lees presence made it home with me too, where I took him straight to the garage to see Dad’s old pickup